-We all know the struggles, the time spent on the learning, and the burnouts.
-I developed a schedule of working and coding when I started 2 years ago, which had settled itself during the last year.
+We all know the struggles, the time spent on learning, and the burnout.
+I developed a schedule of working and coding when I started 2 years ago, which settled itself during the last year.
 Whether you are working a job that is not web development related and learning at the same time, or you are studying and having side projects you are struggling in terms of time management, so:

 Don’t underprice your services.
 As time is not money but LIFE I understand perfectly some developers that underprice their services because they are desperate of building their portfolio, or because they need money to survive and pay taxes.
-I’ve met clients that they said to me that my services are expensive, I must agree with them in the next context: if the clients are not willing to invest in their own businesses then I won’t either and that is where my services become expensive.
-Having the right price for the client is one of the key points in getting clients as a total newbie.
+I’ve met clients who said to me that my services are expensive, I must agree with them in the next context: if the clients are not willing to invest in their own businesses then I won’t either and that is where my services become expensive.
+Having the right price for the client is one of the key points in getting clients as total newbies.

 Don’t overprice your services either.
 Of course, you can ask whatever price you want on your work, but the point is to get clients.
 I usually lower a bit the price when I can.
 For instance, if I have a client that is willing to pay more then I can develop their custom website, but if the client’s budget is low, then I reduce the work, and thus I can set a fair price.
 You’ll see in the template I mentioned above that the website has only 3 pages.
 That is the reduced version of a website as originally had 5 pages.
 What I did was to implement the main information on the entire website.
 For instance the Contact Form, instead of having a dedicated page for it, I made a global Contact Form for two pages and thus haven’t lost the value of the website.